 You can wave a lighter against real leather and the leather won't burn.
 Leather is quite resistant to fire.

-Obviously, don't hold it one spot for an extended period of time but if you wave it on a broad side of a wallet of bag, it won't harm real leather. (careful, don't burn the thread)
+Obviously, don't hold it one spot for an extended period of time but if you wave it on a broad side of a wallet or a bag, it won't harm real leather. (careful, don't burn the thread)

 If the leather is fake, it will burn, very quickly, shrivel up, just like plastic...because if its fake, its usually made from plastic, and plastic burns quick.